We focus on social policy that matters.

-Understanding oppression: We work constantly, through deep listening and self-reflection, to understand how systems of oppression impact ourselves and our clients.
+Understanding oppression: We work constantly, through deep listening and self-reflection, to understand how systems of oppression impact our clients and us.

 Examining privilege: We examine the privileges we have as an organization and use them to shift power to oppressed groups whenever we can.

 Reducing barriers: We reduce barriers to participation that stem from systems of structural violence, recognizing that solutions are not one-size-fits-all.

-Anti-oppressive practice is lifelong work that requires ongoing commitment from individuals and institutions.
-That makes this a living document that will be revised as our understanding of anti-oppression grows.
+We understand deeply that anti-oppressive practice will take our lifetime.
+That makes this a living document, that will be revised as our understanding of anti-oppression grows.